Free-Geek/tmpsites/readme.md

 * Go back to the EC2 instances list, and select your instance.
 Under the "Actions" dropdown, select "Networking", and then "Change Security Groups".
 * Assign the instance to the new security group

+You will need the PEM file that was offered to you for download.

 ### Other providers